'FOMO' - Fun On My Own and Enclothed Cognition... My Life, Living With a Chronic Condition

 FOMO = Fear of Missing Out Turned to FOMO = Fun On My Own

 Another stage of grief was denial that I ever had this awful condition.
-That one I’d had in my 20’s surely hadn’t come back again.
+That one that had stopped me in my tracks at 16 where I had to abandon my dream of acting and dancing on year two of a 3 year BTEC course, just about to take a play to Edinburgh, and again in my 20’s surely hadn’t come back again.
 I used to push myself constantly, to devastating effect and a cycle of boom and bust ensued, just to get to do the things I wanted and to see my family and friends.
 I have learnt to say no and put myself first more often now because I have to, otherwise I really suffer for it.
 It’s often a much lonelier place, but I’ve got used to my little bubble.
-The world of Madeleine!
+The world of Madeleine.
+Sometimes it’s so much easier to avoid certain situations and people rather than have to keep explaining to others too, which is the result and tragedy of misinformation and ignorance.
+Not a healthy choice for someone who underneath this disability, is an outgoing and extremely sociable person.
+If only all disabilities were included in society.

 Finding Myself Again Through Fashion